 Macular degeneration refers to a group of conditions that cause damage to your macula.
 AMD is one of those conditions, and as the “age-related” terms implies, the disease typically happens in people 50 and older.
 You can have AMD in both eyes or just one, and the status of the disease can progress in one eye and not the other.

-Any disease that involves your ability to see is scary as heck, but the good news is that you don’t really (often) go blind with AMD.
+Any disease that involves your ability to see is scary as heck, but the good news is that there are effective treatments for AMD that can prevent blindness.
 Even if you have a progressive form of AMD (know as wet AMD), treatment is highly effective and any vision loss is contained to the central part of your sight—you can still see “peripherally,” or out of the sides of your eyes.

 We've got all of the information you need to tackle this disease, including what to eat, questions to ask your doctor, and how to make your day a little bit easier.

 Determining the presence of this disease is usually a two-part process.

 1. Eye Exam